tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 __Variable expense__ means you only pay for computing resources you consume.

+__How does the scale of cloud computing help you to save costs?__
+The aggregated cloud usage from a large number of customers results in lower pay-as-you-go prices.

 ## AWS Well-Architected

 AWS Well-Architected  helps cloud architects and developers build secure, high-performing, resilient, and efficient infrastructure for a variety of applications and workloads.